Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 - **Factory presets:** For beta, there are no Rack module factory presets.
 Please let me know if you have something useful that comes from using Rack module presets.
-Module presets are important to use for HC-3 to save the list for use in other patches.
+Module presets are important to use for **Favorite**** to save the list for use in other patches.

 - **More functionality:** I plan to add expander modules for controlling most other things on the device.
 I am *not* planning to create a preset (matrix) editor.
-That's not really suitable for a VCV rack module and it would require additional proprietary internal information from Haken Audio.
+That's not really suitable for a VCV rack module and it would require additional proprietary internal information from Haken Audio (not to mentionn a huge undertaking).

   I am interested to hear from you what will be most important controls to include in future HC modules.

-  - I have some ideas for other potential useful features, such as:

-    - Save and load profiles.
-These would contain a profile of settings including pedal assignments, rounding, MIDI routing, and so on.
-    These could be independent and also optionally associated with a specific preset (or presets), so that when you load a preset of any kind (user, favorite, or system), the associated profile is applied.
-This won't come until I've covered the basic controls.

-    - User preset save, load, archive-all, and restore-all.
-This possibly in a separate program rather than VCV Rack modules.

 ---